keypom/keypom-docs/docs/Tutorials/Basics/nft-drops.md

 Function arguments for `functionCall` can be found [here](https://docs.near.org/tools/near-api-js/reference/modules/transaction#functioncall)
 :::

-## Creating Drop and Transfering NFTs
+## Creating Drop and Transferring NFTs

 The next step is where the drop is created and transfer of your NFTs to the Keypom smart contract occur.